mahdi739/flutter_rust_example/README.md

 # flutter_rust_example

 This is a fork of [sccheruku](https://github.com/sccheruku)/**[flutter_rust_example](https://github.com/sccheruku/flutter_rust_example)** (with some changes)

 The following steps demonstrate how to connect a flutter app to rust using [flutter_rust_bridge](https://github.com/fzyzcjy/flutter_rust_bridge), **but just in case you want to build it for android**

 *I'm just sharing my experiance and there could be some mistakes.
+Please let me know if you found any one.

 Necessary packages in dart side (use last versions):
 ```yaml